Austria's RBI finally gets serious about exiting Russia

 RBI’s workforce in Russia actually rose last year to 9,000, and it is taking part in the Kremlin’s scheme to give loan holidays to troops fighting in Ukraine and write off their loans if they are maimed or killed.

 RBI is the 10th largest bank by assets in Russia, and – alongside Italy’s UniCredit – is the only one to be categorised as systematically important.
-It has become the largest facilitator of financial transfers into Russia over the Swift network, accounting for up to 40 per cent of all payments in and out of the country, according to the Financial Times.
+It has become the largest facilitator of financial transfers into Russia over the Swift network, accounting for up to 40% of all payments in and out of the country, according to the Financial Times.

 This vital role in the payment system is keeping trade ticking over despite Western sanctions, though the bank points out that it is largely servicing Western blue-chip companies still operating in Russia.